 Employers use the Quarterly Contribution Return and Report of Wages (DE 9) to reconcile payroll tax payments and total subject wages reported for the quarter.
-You must submit a DE 9 and a Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) each quarter.
-You must file a DE 9 each quarter even if you paid no wages during the quarter.
+You must electronically file a DE 9 and a Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) each quarter.
+As an active employer, you must file a DE 9 each quarter even if you paid no wages during the quarter.
 Your DE 9 should indicate that no wages were paid for the quarter.
 If you no longer have employees or you are no longer in business, refer to page 70 for filing instructions.
-Effective January 1, 2019 filing a paper return to indicate that no wages were paid will result in a noncompliance penalty of \$50.00.
+Effective January 1, 2019, filing a paper return to indicate that no wages were paid will result in a noncompliance penalty of \$50.
 If you need to report wages after your account has been inactivated/ceased, you must reactivate the account and file the return and wage report electronically.

-2020 Due Dates for the Quarterly Contribution Return and Report of Wages (DE 9)
+2023 Due Dates for the Quarterly Contribution Return and Report of Wages (DE 9)

-Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2021 April 30, 2021 April, May, June July 1, 2021 August , 2021 July, August, September October 1, 2021 November 1, 2021 October, November, December January 1, 2022 February 1, 2022
+Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2023 May 1, 2023 April, May, June July 1, 2023 July 31, 2023 July, August, September October 1, 2023 October 31, 2023 October, November, December January 1, 2024 January 31, 2024